johnfawzy84/kratix-training/kratix-installation-and-first-promise/step1/text.md

 [MinIO](https://min.io/) is deployed on the platform cluster to provide S3-compatible object storage for Kratix.

 - **Motivation:** Supplies a storage backend for Kratix artifacts and state.
+This will work as a state-store between the Platform cluster and worker cluster.

 ---